Trisdoan/Ecommerce_Marketing_Analytics/README.md

 ## 10. Showcase all of efficiency improvements.
-Show quarterly figures for session-to-order, conv rate, rev per order, rev per session
+Show quarterly figures for session-to-order, conversion rate, revenue per order, revenue per session

 ### Steps:
 - Use **CASE WHEN** to double the point for product "sushi" and first period when they became membership